Morgana-S/vinyl-online/README.md

 An attempt to add semantic elements in near the end of the project lead to a lot of broken formatting, with resulted in a reversion of these changes.
 A template-by-template assessment of better semantic element placement would improve SEO and also increase the accessibility of the website.

+## Form validation and feedback

+Some elements of the forms on the site, particularly in the checkout app, do not have good user feedback in terms of errors with forms.
+Phone numbers, due to the widget used for uk phone numbers, are a particular example of this.
+A revamp of the forms with better help text and user feedback would also make the user experience better.

 # Deployment

 ## Deployment to Heroku